CharlesIrvineKC/mozart/guides/home_loan.md

 18:46:03.183 [info] Process complete [home_loan_process][8d106b1c-32f4-43b6-a168-e663bb59056f]
 ```

-Now let's start at the beginning, and enter data so that the process completes with the loan being declined:
+Now let's start over at the beginning, and enter data so that the process completes with the loan being declined:

 ```
 PS.clear_state()